eyecuelab/winter-internship-2023/README.md

 ## ✅ Description <a id="description"></a>

 #### General Instructions:
 _Get ready for an exciting gaming experience with our web application inspired by Pac-Man and Mario Kart!
-This multiplayer game allows a group of up to 8 users to control Pac-Man and Ghost karts, with each kart controlled by two players.
+This multiplayer game allows a group of up to 8 users to control Pac-Man and Ghost 'PaCarts', with each PaCart controlled by two players.
 One teammate controls up and down using the "W" and "S" keys, while the other controls left and right using "A" and "D" keys.
-Control of the kart switches between teammates after each move, requiring strategic planning and seamless coordination.
+Control of the PaCart switches between teammates after each move, requiring strategic planning and seamless coordination.

-If you are on a Pac-Man kart, your objective is to collect all pellets scattered across the map.
+If you are a Pac-Man, your objective is to collect all pellets scattered across the map.
 But be warned!
-If you're a Ghost, your goal is to take down the Pac-Man kart.
-When a Ghost catches a Pac-Man, the Ghost transforms into a Pac-Man kart and begins collecting pellets.
-The captured Pac-Man becomes a Ghost and must try to catch a Pac-Man kart.
+If you're a Ghost, your goal is to take down the Pac-Man.
+When a Ghost catches a Pac-Man, the Ghost transforms into a Pac-Man and begins collecting pellets.
+The captured Pac-Man becomes a Ghost and must try to catch a Pac-Man.

-However, Ghost karts do not collect pellets but receive points for catching a Pac-Man.
+However, Ghosts do not collect pellets but receive points for catching a Pac-Man.
 The game continues until all pellets on the map have been collected, and the team with the highest score at the end is declared the winner!

 Are you ready to take on the challenge and compete against your friends in this fast-paced multiplayer game?
 Join us and experience the thrill of the race as you maneuver through the map and outsmart your opponents!_